 Jim Arendt is an artist whose work explores the shifting paradigms of labor and place through materials that resonate with work and the people engaged in it.
 Influenced by the radical reshaping of the rural and industrial landscapes in which he was raised, he investigates how individual lives are affected by transitions in economic structures.
 His work has been exhibited internationally in numerous group and solo shows.
 Recently, Arendt was short-listed for The 1858 Prize for Contemporary Southern Art and received the South Carolina Arts Commission Visual Artist Fellowship.
 His work was awarded the top prize at ArtFields 2013, Best in Show at Hub-Bub Gallery’s Emerging Carolina and was included in the 701 Contemporary Center for the Arts 701 CCA Prize 2012 .
 His work has been included in Fiberarts International 2013 & 2016 and the 2013 Museum Rijswijk Textile Biennial, Netherlands and include in the Arkansas Art Center’s permanent collection of contemporary craft.

-Jim received his BFA from Kendall College of Art & Design and his MFA from the University of South Carolina.
-He participated in residency programs including The Fields Project in Illinois, Arrowmont’s Tactility Forum, and has been invited instructor at Penland School of Craft and Arrowmont School of Arts and Crafts.
+Jim is an Assistant Professor and Gallery Director at Coastal Carolina University and received his BFA from Kendall College of Art & Design and his MFA from the University of South Carolina.
+He participated in residency programs including The Fields Project in Illinois, Arrowmont’s Tactility Forum, and has From Waste to Art VI in Baku, Azerbaijan He has also been an invited instructor at Penland School of Craft and Arrowmont School of Arts and Crafts.